wyomingw4w/wyomingw4w.org/_pages/faq.md

 please contact the [National Network of Abortion Funds](https://abortionfunds.org/) for funding suggestions.

-## Where does Women for Women get its funding?
+## Where does Chelsea's Fund get its funding?

-Women for Women is funded by generous private donors who believe everyone has a right to personal reproductive decisions and no one should be denied an abortion due to financial barriers.
+Chelsea's Fund is funded by generous private donors who believe everyone has a right to personal reproductive decisions and no one should be denied an abortion due to financial barriers.

-## How can I donate to Women for Women?
+## How can I donate to Chelsea's Fund?

-You may donate online via [our Paypal account](/about/#donations) or you can mail your donation to Women for Women, PO Box 1472, Lander, WY 82520.
+You may donate online via [our Paypal account](/about/#donations) or you can mail your donation to Chelsea's Fund, PO Box 1472, Lander, WY 82520.
 See our [About Us](/about/#donations) page for more information.
 Thanks for asking!

 ## How will my donation be used?

-Women for Women is all-volunteer.
+Chelsea's Fund is all-volunteer.
 That means all donated funds, excepting negligible amounts for stamps, P.O.
 Box fees, etc., go entirely to help people pay for the cost of the abortion.
 See our [About Us](/about) page for more information.